 Link building can be difficult.
 It’s time consuming.
 It’s scary, too- will this link get me in trouble with Google?
-Still, you need to do this, if you expect to be found in the SERPs.
+Still, you need to do this, if you expect to be found from your SEO campaign.

 Let me demystify link building by sharing a new process with you.
 I’ve been using this process for a couple months.
 With it I’ve found several new links for my clients.
 I think it will help you get new links, too.

 This is where every business should start, when it comes to link building.
 What can you do with this information?